Think Solar Streetlights Can’t Be Smart? Here’s How the Best Ones Work

 MPPT Charge Controllers

-Maximum Power Point Tracking (MPPT) controllers charge batteries faster and more efficiently than older PWM models.
+Maximum Power Point Tracking (MPPT) controllers typically harvest energy more efficiently than PWM, especially in variable sunlight conditions.

 Smart starts with smart charging.